snehalnair/bow_tfidf/README.md

 # bow_tfidf
 This project follows the traditional techniques like the Bag of Words and tf-idf to represent words in a corpus in a numeric format for multilabel classification.
+For detailed analysis please refere to the ipython notebook.

 1. Load the data
 For this study, we are using a kaggle data for Toxic Comment Classification Challenge.
 Lets load and inspect the data.
 This is multilabel classification problem where comments are classified by the level of toxicity: toxic / severe_toxic / obscene / threat / insult / identity_hate